 - Coastal flooding affects tidal bodies of water, including the tidal reaches of the Potomac River and the Patuxent River in Prince George’s County.
 The Potomac River is subject to tidal flooding along its entire length in the County, and the Patuxent River is subject to tidal flooding up to the confluence of Western Branch.

-The Prince George's County Department of Environmental Resources (DER) recognizes and manages riverine flood hazard areas that are designated in two ways:
+The Prince George's County Department of the Environment (DoE) recognizes and manages riverine flood hazard areas that are designated in two ways:

 - Areas identified as vulnerable to flooding from the 1% annual chance flood (100-year floodplain) as shown on the County’s Flood Insurance Rate Map (FIRM) prepared by FEMA's National Flood Insurance Program (NFIP); and